 - Paid or incurred within a reasonable period of time before or after you took out the loan.

-More tips on what to know about the student loan deduction:
+Here are two more tips on what to know about the student loan deduction:

-Common misconceptions about the student loan interest deduction:
+Common misconceptions about the student loan interest deduction

-- A tax deduction is not the same thing as a credit.
+- A tax deduction is not the same thing as a tax credit.
 A deduction reduces your taxable income, whereas a credit reduces your actual tax bill dollar-for-dollar.

 Do you feel confident in your overall student loan plan?
 If not, schedule your custom student loan plan consultation with us.